HenrivantSant/swift-docs/docs/configuration.md

   mode: develop
   # Enable/disable debug mode
   debug: true
-  # Allow cross origin requests (returns 200 response for OPTIONS Request if no Route is matched)
+  # Allow cross-origin requests (returns 200 response for OPTIONS Request if no Route is matched)
   allow_cors: true
   # Default application timezone
   timezone: Europe/Amsterdam

 routing:
   # Base url used in route matching.
-This is also useful on sub domains
+This is also useful on subdomains
   baseurl: foo.bar.com

 graphql: